ahmadaussaili/technical_test/README.md

 NOTE: the program ignores searches in case a request lasts more than 2 seconds, as it was instructed in the test requirements.
 The program will inform you whether a timeout occurred, thus, please try again until a successful result is given.

+NOTE: the program logs any error (timeout of 2 seconds, server is unavailable, API is not responding, bad request) in the terminal before the result is displayed.
+The errors are handled and appropriate messages are delivered.
 ```

 ### Console application to filter by number of passengers